Avoid contact with water and perfumes.

 Remove your jewellery before going to bed.

-Keep all your jewellery separate, such as Gold with Gold, Silver with Silver,
+Keep all your jewellery separate, keep gold with gold, silver with silver,

 Sterling Silver items can be cleaned using a specialist Silver cleaner.
 However do not immerse in a liquid cleaner.

-For extra protection store your jewellery separately in a fabric pouch.
+For extra protection store your jewellery separately in a fabric pouch/ box.

 Sterling Silver Jewellery Care